factorio

 Middle-click on each cargo wagon slot to filter it to a specific item.
 I used this to create several trains for different purposes:

-The schedule would be set to full cargo and then sit waiting for an outpost to enable itself when short on supplies.
+I set the schedule to Full Cargo and had the trains wait for an outpost to enable itself when it was short on supplies.

-The unloader is the inverse of the loader: filter inserters to remove only specific items into space restricted provider chests.
+The unloader is the inverse of the loader: filter inserters remove only specific items into space-restricted provider chests.

 Unloader filter inserters

-The circuit above will count the number of unique items in the chest.
-I wired this to the train stop to enable when [tick] != 12:
+The circuit above counts the number of unique items in the chest.
+I wired this to the train stop to enable it when [tick] != 12:

 Enable train stop when item stocks out

-The leaving schedule should be inactivity (which may depend on your bot speed, I used between 5-10 seconds almost everywhere).
+The departure condition should be Inactivity, which may depend on your bot speed.
+I used between 5 and 10 seconds almost everywhere.

 Pros

-Simplicity and compactness win big here.
-You can also increase the number of cargo wagons to transport around more item types (24, 36, …) or more of each.
+Simplicity and compactness are the big wins here.
+You can also add more cargo wagons to transport more item types (24, 36, etc.) or more of each item.

 Cons